crater2150/awesome-modalbind/README.md

 the input mode until escape is pressed.
 Defaults to `false`.
 4. `args` - additional arguments passed on to functions in the mapping table, e.g. passing the client for `clientkeys` bindings.
-5. `layout` - index of the layout, widget will automatically switch to.
+5. `layout` - index of the keyboard layout, widget will automatically switch to.
 If two layouts are defined in the system (indexed 0 and 1), widget will switch to the chosen one upon entering input mode and restore previous layout, leaving it.
 When argument is not set, widget will not change the layout.